My Favorite Fruit Salad Recipes

 These fruit salad recipes are super simple, and can be enjoyed before or after your main meal, or as a between meal snack.

 Fruits are also generally sweet and/or sour in flavor, with some being slightly bitter.
-They pair well with meats, providing a balance of the four (or some say five) main flavors of sweet, salty, sour, bitter, and pungent, plus they add a little juicy sweetness to life.
+They provide a balance of the four (or some say five) main flavors of sweet, salty, sour, bitter, and pungent (some refer to the fifth flavor as umami), plus they add a little juicy sweetness to life.

-- Blackberries tossed with cara cara or navel orange segments, & a drizzle of local honey.
+- Blackberries with Cara Cara or navel orange segments, & a drizzle of local honey.

 - Blackberries, blueberries, or raspberries tossed with chopped dates that have been soaking in water to soften + some of the soaking liquid from the dates for added sweetness.

 - Thin sliced fresh herbs like basil, and/or grated and squeezed ginger juice really perks up the flavor of fruits!
-Sweeten w/ honey.
+(Gingered Fruit Recipe in Meats & Sweets ~ A High Vitality Diet, available on Kindle which you can order here.)

 - Add the juice of a lime, and 1-2 Tbsp.
-Frangelico, Amaretto, a Hazelnut flavored syrup or other sweet liquer for a special occasion fruit salad.
+Amaretto or Frangelico Hazelnut flavored sweet liqueur for a special occasion fruit salad.
 Good with a honeydew + orange melon blend.

-- I tend to eat melons by themselves, but occasionally mix cantaloupes with green grapes.
+- I tend to eat melons by themselves, but I also like cantaloupes with green grapes or raspberries.

 - Apricots, grapes, and fresh figs prepared like the Fruit Salad Recipe, below.